Skip to content

 Management

-• Dopamine replacement – carbidopa/levodopa; dosed at regular intervals several times a day.
-These generally do not need to be held on admission.
+• Dopamine replacement: Carbidopa/levodopa; dosed at regular intervals several times a day.
+Generally does not need to be held during admission.

 • MAO-B inhibitors (MAOIs): can cause confusion, hallucinations, insomnia and dyskinesias

-• PD medications are rarely titrated in the hospital because acute medical illness makes PD symptoms worse and everything will need to be re-adjusted as an outpatient
+• Parkinson’s Disease medications are rarely titrated in the hospital because acute medical illness worsens Parkinsonian symptoms.
+Everything will need to be re-adjusted outpt

-• Be cautious with PRN anti-emetics in patients with PD.
+• Be cautious with PRN anti-emetics in pts with PD.
 Many work via dopamine antagonism.
-Zofran is generally the safest option.
+Zofran is generally the safest option

 • Similarly, many antipsychotics have dopamine antagonism.
-Safest option is seroquel
+Safest option is quetiapine.

 Parkinson Plus Syndromes